gcallah/work/chaps/intro.md

 Spartaco Pupo writes that
 Giovanni Gentile, a leading Italian philosopher of the twentieth century, developed a "humanism of labor" in his posthumously published work, *Genesis and Structure of Society* (1946).
-Gentile saw modern understanding of labor as spiritually valuable, akin to his view of culture.
-He emphasized the profound connection between intellectual and manual labor and the "Absolute Spirit," arguing that both types of labor hold methodological significance.
+Gentile believed that the modern understanding of labor as spiritually valuable was correct, and akin to his view of culture.
+He emphasized the profound connection between intellectual and manual labor and the "Absolute Spirit," arguing that both types of labor are of crucial significance.
 Gentile's thesis highlights the importance of the interaction between intellectuals and workers, positing a genuine union of labor and culture within the framework of human values.

+Pupo further notes that Gentile's work is unduly neglected in the English-speaking world, due to his fame being eclipsed by his older contemporary Benedetto Croce, and because of an article published in English by his erstwhile follower, Guido De Ruggiero, who accused Gentile of promoting "an abstruse and tiresome theology" full of "false rhetorical emotion."
+Gentile argues for renewed attention to Gentile, since his "humanism of labor" shows us a way to break out of our prison of "technism and consumerism."

 ## Max Weber (1864–1920)